 Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.
-I'm sure there is a link here but I'm darned if I know what it is.

 A Required Link from the University of Florida